Captain Jack (Billy Joel song): Release and reaction

-Joel made his first television appearance in the wake of the release of Piano Man, on the syndicated Don Kirshner's Rock Concert program, in a performance recorded live in Chicago in March 1974.
+Joel made his first television appearance in the wake of the release of Piano Man on the syndicated Don Kirshner's Rock Concert program, in a performance recorded live in Chicago in March 1974.
 "Captain Jack" was one of the three songs that were broadcast.
 In keeping with U.S. broadcast television standards of the time, Joel was forced to alter the lyrics slightly.
 Instead of singing the line "You just sit at home and masturbate", he sang, "You just sit at home and la la la".
 Kirshner recalled, "I knew he was going to be a big star, and so did he."

 By 1980, "Captain Jack" had mostly disappeared from Joel's concert setlists.
-Nevertheless, he always played it in Philadelphia, because he never forgot the role the song and the city played in his early career.
+Nevertheless, he played it in Philadelphia because of the role the song and the city played in his early career.
 A version recorded at The Spectrum in July 1980 was used on his live album, Songs in the Attic.
 Joel wrote, "'Captain Jack' plays with much more power and conviction when a roaring Philadelphia audience sets off a kind of internal explosion and the adrenaline screams through our veins ...
 When we play 'Captain Jack', we are actually committing an act of pure brutality."
 Timothy White of Rolling Stone did not like this version, calling it "grating".